Jāņi

 Jāņi ([jɑːɲi]) is an annual Latvian festival celebrating the summer solstice.
-Although astronomically the solstice falls on 21 or 22 June, the public holidays—Līgo Day and Jāņi Day—are on 23 and 24 June.
-The day before Jāņi is known as Līgosvētki, Līgovakars or simply Līgo.
+Although, astronomically the solstice falls on the 21st or 22nd of June, the public holidays—Līgo Day and Jāņi Day—are on the 23rd and 24th of June.
+The day before Jāņi is known as Līgosvētki, Līgovakars or simply known as Līgo.

 On Jāņi, people travel from the city into the countryside to gather and eat, drink, sing and celebrate the solstice by observing the ancient folk traditions relating to renewal and fertility.

 It is celebrated both in Latvia and in many areas where the Latvian diaspora lives such as the United States, Canada, Argentina, and Australia.

-Title
+Etymology

+The name stems from the pre-Christian Latvian name of Jānis and had been found in written sources as early as the 19th century.
+The name stems from the verb jāt 'to come/ride/go' as a reference to the passage of the seasons and the advance of the cosmic flow.

-The name "Līgosvētki" was first used and introduced in 1900 in his Jāņi songs collection by Emilis Melngailis, who back in 1928 wrote in the newspaper "Jaunākās Ziņas":
+The name Līgo or Līgosvētki was first used and introduced in 1900 in his Jāņi songs collection by Emilis Melngailis, who would later express regret for his decision in through newspaper "Jaunākās Ziņas":

+Occasionally used in the 20th and 21st century, the use of Līgo as a word to describe the whole celebration is still debated.
+"Līgo" is not a noun but instead is a verb or interjection and thus cannot denote an object in Latvian.
+Linguists have stated that either Līgo is simply a misused refrain sung in many traditional Jāņi songs or that it comes from the name Līgā or Līgo - a purported minor Livonian pagan deity representing merriment and amity.
+The worship of this deity by a vaidelotis (Latvian pagan priest) is depicted in the flag of the Latvian Song Festival which was made for the initial edition in 1873 and is displayed in every opening ceremony of the following editions.